 No more canned corn!
 Frozen corn can be used from frozen, most of the time, depending on the recipe.

 Reheat: The reheating method is totally up to you.
 If you’re just reheating one cob, toss it in the microwave.
 If you have a bunch, you can reheat them in the oven, steamed or boiled on the stovetop, or warm them back up in the Instant Pot.

-More Instant Pot Recipes
+More Instant Pot Recipes to Try

 - Instant Pot steamed vegetables

-- Instant Pot ribs
+- Instant Pot beets